temporalio/documentation/docs/retry-activities-and-workflows.md

 </TabItem>
 </Tabs>

-In this code snippet we are adjusting only the initial interval and doubling the coefficient:
+In this second example, we are adjusting only the initial interval and doubling the coefficient.

 <Tabs
     defaultValue="java"